Ping Zhang (graph theorist)

 Ping Zhang is a mathematician specializing in graph theory.
-She is a professor of mathematics at Western Michigan University and the author of multiple textbooks on graph theory and mathematical proof.
+She is a professor of mathematics at Western Michigan University and the author of many textbooks on graph theory and mathematical proof.

 Zhang earned a master's degree in 1989 from the University of Jordan, working there on ring theory with Hasan Al-Ezeh.

 She completed her Ph.D. in 1995 at Michigan State University.
 Her dissertation, in algebraic combinatorics, was Subposets of Boolean Algebras, and was supervised by Bruce Sagan.

 After a short-term position at the University of Texas at El Paso, she joined the Western Michigan faculty in 1996.